telerik/blazor-docs/knowledge-base/grid-inline-edit-form.md

 ---
-title: Add inline Telerik Form to the the Grid Rows
+title: Add an Inline Form to a Grid Row
 description: How to add inline Telerik Form to the Grid Rows.
 type: how-to
 page_title: Add inline Telerik Form to the the Grid Rows